-The European Council last December 15, which saw the first appearance of the new Italian Prime Minister Paolo Gentiloni, was an opportunity for European leaders to discuss again on one of the common migration policy at EU level.
-Despite that there are still deep divisions on the reform of the Dublin system for the reception of migrants and relocation of new arrivals from countries like Italy and Greece, the European Council has still provided the opportunity to announce some important agreements on the external dimension of politics European migration.
+The European Council reunion of December 15th, 2016, which was the first meeting hosting the new Italian Prime Minister Paolo Gentiloni, has been the occasion for European leaders to discuss a new common migration policy.
+Despite this, there still are deep divisions on the reform of the Dublin’s system of refugees reception and their relocation from Italy and Greece.
+However, the European Council announced newly signed agreements on the external dimension of a EU’s migration policy.

-In particular, the European Union has further deepened cooperation with Niger, a country crossed by the routes from West and Central lead to Libya and then to the Mediterranean.
-Niger is one of the priority countries identified by the new approach to migration developed in the last year by the European Commission and already the main beneficiary of the EU Emergency For Africa Trust Fund, a fund launched after the Summit of La Valletta in 2015, which funds projects aimed at tackling the root causes of migration directly in African countries.
+The European Union has deepened the cooperation with Niger, a country crossed by migratory routes from Western and Central Africa towards Libya and the the Mediterranean Sea.
+Niger is one of the main countries targeted by a new approach on migration developed during last year by the European Commission and it was the top beneficiary of the EU Emergency for Africa Trust Fund, launched after the 2015 Valletta summit in order to finance projects aimed at eradicating the root causes of migrations directly in African countries.

-The package agreed with Niger is constituted by different components.
-Firstly, the EU proclaimed a package amounting to 470 million euro to support the reforms and state-building actions in different areas of the Niger State activities: education, nutrition and food security, sustainable agriculture, infrastructure, democratic governance and promoting the rule of law.
-Given this support, the day before the European Council, had been approved three new projects financed by the EU Trust Fund, for a total of 35 million euro.
-With these new initiatives, projects financed by the Trust Fund in 2016 and specifically targeted at Niger rise to nine, for a total funding of 139.9 million euro.
+The package of measures agreed on with Niger is constituted by different initiatives.
+First of all, the EU has announced actions for 470 million euros to support reforms and state-building in Niger: education, food security, sustainable agriculture, infrastructure, democratic governance and the rule of law.
+The day before the European Council reunited, three new Trust Fund projects were approved for an amount of 35 million euros.
+Thanks to these new initiatives, the projects financed by the Trust Fund in 2016 and dedicated specifically to Niger are now nine, receiving an overall funding of 139,9 million euros.

-The agreement with Niger is part of a wider review of migration policy by the EU, which has grown in the last 12 months.
-In this regard, a few weeks ago, Luca Barana, working with the Piedmont Centre for African Studies, has conducted research on the use of the EU Trust Fund funds in Africa and the new EU migration policy at the European Council on Foreign Relations with the role of junior visiting fellow.
-We propose below the link to the original version of a deepening, drawn up with Mattia Toaldo, senior policy fellow, on the ECFR website.
+These agreements with Niger are framed inside a broader revision of the European migration policy developed in the last 12 months.
+A few weeks back, Luca Barana, who works with the Centre for African Studies, analysed the use of funds by the EU Trust Fund and the the new migration policy, doing research at the European Centre on Foreign Relations, as junior visiting fellow.
+You can read an original commentary, written with Mattia Toaldo, senior policy fellow at ECFR, at the following link: